TUNE-IN to Hope FM

-You can also listen to Hope FM via radio apps such as TuneIn, either directly on the internet, or via apps such as TuneIn on your Smart TV.
+Hope FM broadcasts live in the Bournemouth, Christchurch and Poole (BCP) areas of Dorset in the UK.
+But is is possible to listen anywhere in the world via its streaming output.
+You can also listen to Hope FM via radio apps such as TuneIn, either directly on the internet or via apps on your Smart devices.
 This page provides advice on how to do this.

-Community radio stations like Hope FM have a regulatory limit on broadcasting power because they are only intended to cover their local area.
+All community radio stations, like Hope FM, have a regulatory limit to their broadcasting power because they are only intended to cover their local area.
 If they were more powerful they would interfere with similar stations in nearby regions.
-For this reason their broadcast signal is considerably lower than that of more powerful commercial radio stations which cover much larger areas.
-For this reason it can sometimes be tricky to tune-in to community radio stations if you are near the borders of their cover or conditions are bad.
+So their broadcast signal is considerably lower power than that of more powerful radio stations covering much larger areas.
+For this reason it can sometimes be tricky to tune-in to community radio stations if you are near the borders of their cover or if conditions are bad.
 This note will help you to overcome these problems.
+Be aware, however, that certain weather conditions (such as high pressure) can affect FM reception of low-power signals.

 Tune-in on your home radio

-If you cannot find the station, the best solutions is to change the direction in which your roof aerial is pointing.
-The Hope FM transmitting aerial is on top of a building in the main Bournemouth University campus, so aim the aerial for that, then try tuning-in again.
-(That worked for me in a poor signal area in Southbourne.
-You can use an ordnance survey map to check the correct bearing to the university.)
-Changing the direction of your aerial is highly unlikely to prevent it picking up the strong signals from more powerful radio stations like the BBC.
+If you cannot find the station, the best solution is to change the direction in which your roof aerial is pointing.
+The Hope FM transmitting aerial is on top of a building in the main Bournemouth University campus, so aim your aerial for that, then try tuning-in again.
+(You can use an ordnance survey map to check the correct bearing to the university.)
+Changing the direction of your aerial is unlikely to prevent it picking up the strong signals from more powerful radio stations like the BBC.
 Another solution is an aerial-booster.

 Tune-in on your car radio

-Most good car radios can pick-up the 90.1 Hope FM signal in its area of coverage.
+Most good car radios can pick-up the 90.1 Hope FM signal within the BCP area.
 You need to manually tune-in rather than rely on auto-scan, as explained above.
 Once the station is found, set-up a preset.
 Car radios that preset with a button usually just require you to hold that button in for a few seconds in order to achieve that.
-I can pickup Hope FM throughout the target region of Bournemouth, Poole and Christchurch, and beyond: in many areas of the New Forest, Ferndown, Wimborne, Highcliffe, Ringwood, etc.
+(More modern radios make this much more tricky!
+Read the manual.)
+I can pickup Hope FM throughout the target BCP region and beyond: including many areas of the New Forest, Ferndown, Wimborne, Highcliffe, Ringwood, etc.

-If you have a problem, I suggest you drive into central Bournemouth where the signal is stronger, tuning-in manually there, and then presetting a button as described above.
+If you have a problem, I suggest you drive into central Bournemouth where the signal is stronger, tuning-in manually there and then preset the station.
 After that you have it!
-(We are not yet on DAB radio.)
+(We are not yet on DAB radio, but most car radios operating on DAB switch to FM for a stations such as ours.)

-If your are not in the Hope FM's local area you can still get this radio station via most Smart TVs, or the internet, using the TuneIn App and searching for '90.1 Hope FM'.
-Once found, set-up as a bookmark on your browser or a favorite on your Smart TV app.
+If your are not in the Hope FM's local area you can still get this radio station via most Smart TVs or speakers, or the internet, using the TuneIn App and searching for '90.1 Hope FM'.
+Or download the Hope FM app to your mobile device or use the Catch-up website facility to listen to a recent show you missed.
+(See how on my Radio page).

 streamWriter: schedules radio recordings

 'This one is only for those who are 'computer savvy'.
-It is a way of recording just about any radio show that is available on the internet.
-The only snag is that the app is a bit tricky to get to grips with, does not have a very helpful user guide, and because a typical 2-hour show from Hope FM takes a whopping 114,000 KB of your memory.
-To put this into context, a typical image takes under 1,000 KB.
-So a 2-hour sound recording uses as much memory as over 100 pictures.
+It is a way of listening LIVE to - or recording - just about any radio show that is available on the internet.
+The only snag is that the app is a bit tricky to get to grips with, does not have a very helpful user guide, and a 1-hour recording takes a whopping 57,000 Kb of your memory.
+(To put this into context, a typical image takes under 1,000 Kb.)
+So a 1-hour sound recording uses as much memory as over 50 pictures.
 But, so long as you DO NOT try to use it on your phone or tablet, and have a decent amount of memory on you laptop or PC, storing recordings like this is no problem.
 Just be aware of what you are doing.
+(And don't leave it there forever!)

 I use streamWriter to record shows - and very good it is too!
 You may think it looks a bit suspicious and 'foreign' when you go through the download procedure, but I have never had any problems with it (technical or financial), and I have been using it since 2017.